thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 This code makes three copies of the camera's field of view, and applies them one width of the level to the left and right of the "central" field of view.
 This means that, when the wrapping boundary line is present on the screen, anything that happens to be on the opposite side of the boundary from the player, and thus the camera, will still be seen by the camera and drawn.
 (This may or may not be the most efficient way to do things, but it's good enough for now.)

-15. More Habitats and Raiders
+15. More Habitats and Enemies
 -----------------------------

 15.1.
 The last section was pretty complicated and abstract, what with all the invisible "colliders" and "wrapping boundary" and whatnot, so let's take a breather and do something a little more down to earth.
 Literally, because we're going to be putting more habitats down on the earth.
-Oh, and more raiders to come and steal them.
+Oh, and more enemies to come and steal them.

 Open up PlaceDefault.ts and replace the existing constructor with the following: